microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/UWP.md

-# UWP Library
+# UWP library
 This is a renderer which targets UWP native controls.

 ## Add a renderer
-This is available as a nuget packages.
+This is available as a nuget package.
 ```csharp
 nuget install AdaptiveCards.UWP
 ```